EnzoNMigliano/A_Twitter_Data_Analysis_of_the_COVID19_Impact_in_ones_life/README.md

 ### Results
+&nbsp; &nbsp; In other to analyse if there significant changes in how the front line expressed themselves in Twitter, our team peerformed a proportion test.
 #### Comparison between before 2020 and the first half of 2020

-- The proportion of front line workers that transmited **trust throught the tweets in the first half of 2020 was significantly higher than before 2020 (p < 0.001)**

-- The proportion of front line workers that transmited **surprise throught the tweets in the first half of 2020 was significantly higher than before 2020 (p < 0.001)**

-- The proportion of front line workers that transmited **joy throught the tweets in the first half of 2020 was significantly higher than before 2020 (p < 0.001)**
+- The proportion of front line workers that transmited **trust, surprise, joy and positive emotions throught the tweets in the first half of 2020 was significantly higher than before 2020 (p < 0.001)**

-- The proportion of front line workers that transmited **fear throught the tweets in the first half of 2020 was significantly lower than before 2020 (p < 0.001)**

-- The proportion of front line workers that transmited **anger throught the tweets in the first half of 2020 was significantly lower than before 2020 (p < 0.001)**

-- The proportion of front line workers that transmited **sadness throught the tweets in the first half of 2020 was significantlylower than before 2020 (p < 0.001)**

-- The proportion of front line workers that transmited **negative emotions throught the tweets in the first half of 2020  was significantly lower than before 2020 (p < 0.001)**
+- The proportion of front line workers that transmited **fear, anger, sadness, and negative throught the tweets in the first half of 2020 was significantly lower than before 2020 (p < 0.001)**

-- The proportion of front line workers that transmited **positive emotions throught the tweets in the first half of 2020  was significantly higher than before 2020 (p < 0.001)**

 #### Comparison between before 2020 and the second half of 2020